 The above summary of Olson's theory of how the size of the group determines collective action calls attention to an equally important variable, namely heterogeneity.
 In fact, Olson's definition of 'privileged group' is closely related to the assumption of groups being heterogeneous.
 His concept of heterogeneity, however, does not relate to socio-economic or cultural differences among group members, but to the differential value individuals place on the public good and to the resources available to contribute to its provision.
 The fact that generally not all individuals belonging to a group share a similar interest in a public good may appear quite obvious, but constitutes one of Olson's more important contributions and had a strong influence on further collective action research.
-Although homogeneous groups may exist, it is indeed misleading to treat heterogeneous groups as if they were homogeneous and to examine only the aggregate group interest in a collective good.
-While for Olson heterogeneity explains why some groups are more likely to succeed in collective action than others, this factor is also considered the main reason for a sub-optimal provision of the collective good.
-The influence of group heterogeneity on collective action has attracted many scholars and has been subject to sophisticated mathematical modeling.
+Although homogeneous groups may exist, it is indeed misleading to treat heterogeneous groups as if they were homogeneous and to examine only the aggregate group interest in a collective action than others, this factor is also considered the main reason for a sub-optimal provision of the collective good.
+The influence of group heterogeneity on collective action has attracted many scholars and has been subject to sophisticated mathematical modelling26.